Special Educational Needs and Disabilities

 All young people, regardless of ability or need, have the right to an inclusive and caring environment whilst also receiving a good education.
 There are a number of teams who work together to ensure that the provision is of a good quality and appropriate for the students’ needs:

 This is where the majority of students work when they are receiving interventions.
-This is also a safe space for students at break and lunch times.
+This is also a safe space for students at break and lunch times

 This is a provision for 12 students who have a diagnosis of autism.
-This team works closely with the autism team in Bradford to ensure quality provision is achieved.
+This team works closely with the autism team in Bradford to ensure quality provision is achieved

-An onsite provision for students who at risk of permanent exclusion or who need some learning away from mainstream for a short period of time.
+An onsite provision for students who at risk of permanent exclusion or who need some learning away from mainstream for a short period of time

 Learning Support Assistants

-There is a large team of Learning Support Assistants, that work with teachers in the classroom to support students, to ensure that they can access the learning and make progress.
-This might mean working with a small group to ensure that they are able to follow the information in the class or work 1:1 with students to support them with literacy or self-regulation.
+We have a large team of Learning Support Assistants.
+These colleagues work with teachers in the classroom to support students and make sure that they can access the learning and make progress.
+This might mean working with a small group to ensure that they are able to follow the information in the class or work individually with students to support them with literacy or self-regulation.

 The Local Offer is a new way of giving children and young people with Special Educational Needs and Disabilities (SEND) and their parents or carers information about what activities and support is available in Bradford.